DD2480-Group17/assignment4/README.md

 We manage to change the position of the display message, by changing the offset of the display message related to the crosshair and the toolbar at the bottom.
 However,

 #### Requirement 3.
+We manage to make the toolbar to appear if you select an item and then disappear after 2 seconds if no new item is selected.
+However, we did not have time to finalize the code and the toolbar so it cannot fade out.
+The function also contains a bug which makes the toolbar static sometime and out-of-synq with the players change of items.
+In order to solve this problem we have to modify the animationthread to be able to listen to calls at the same time as it is asleep.
+This could be solved by using reentrant locks and condition-variables to make the thread wait for a certain event.

+In order to make the toolbar fade we need to modify UIText and the Lwjgl shaders displaing the text to be able to support transparency fades.
+This is a huge task and we do not have time to implement chnages to the core engine.

+The implementation of AnimationtThread works well with the design-pattern because they are using several threads to do different animation tasks.
+The problem with the implementation is that it is similar to a spin-lock (rapidly checking one condition) which can effect performance.
+This was not noted during test so we assumed the effect being minimal.
+The class is also following the design patter of having brackets of all loops and if-statments, and it uses an already existing class to produce the wanted result.

 ### Project plan